bkase/fast-blog/src/kotlin.md

 ## What is Kotlin?
 Really.

 Kotlin is a terse swift-like functional programming language on the JVM platform with high Java interoperability.
 Kotlin is unique in that its standard library and runtime are extremely small in bytes, yet very powerful.
-Most is eliminated at compile time (this is a contrast to [Scala](http://www.scala-lang.org/) so it can feasibly be used in memory "constrained" environments like Android (not embedded systems, but smartphones).
+Most is eliminated at compile time (in contrast to [Scala](http://www.scala-lang.org/), so it can feasibly be used in memory "constrained" environments like Android (not embedded systems, but smartphones):

 ```kotlin
 val immutableVariable = "a string"